 Step 3: Continue Editing Your Story

-Add any other content including text, stickers, and filters to your story, then upload it to your profile as you would any other story.
+Add any other content including text, stickers, and filters to your story.
+And don’t forget the power of the Instagram story hashtag for getting your content seen!
+Then upload it to your profile as you would any other story.

 I highly recommend you include a call to action (CTA) in your story text to direct your viewers to access the link.
 Common CTAs include “Swipe up to see more” or “Tap ‘See More’ to visit our website.”